America’s SBDC New Jersey Joins Other State SBDC Networks To Mark #SBDC Day Nationally

--At the NJSBDC at Brookdale Community College (Monmouth & Ocean counties), three business clients of the regional center will join the Center for a live chat on Facebook.
+-At the NJSBDC at Brookdale Community College (Monmouth & Ocean counties), three business clients of the regional center joined the Center for a live chat on Facebook.

--The NJSBDC of Northwest Jersey (Morris, Sussex & Warren counties) will conduct pro bono webinars on issues like e-mail marketing for promoting sales and how to effectively execute project management across all phases to drive success.
-There are other topics being taught on that day, also (see below).
+-The NJSBDC of Northwest Jersey (Morris, Sussex, & Warren counties) conducted pro bono webinars on issues like e-mail marketing for promoting sales and how to effectively execute project management across all phases to drive success.
+Other topics were also taught on #SBDC day (see below).

--The NJSBDC at Rutgers University-Camden (Burlington, Camden, Gloucester & Salem counties) will release and share taped events concerning how to land government procurement opportunities for increased sales as well as the do’s and don’ts of winning financing via its successful “Meet the Lenders” series.
-The regional center is also featuring up to three successful small business clients on Facebook and LinkedIn to share their experiences about SBDC learning opportunities.
+-The NJSBDC at Rutgers-Camden (Burlington, Camden, Gloucester, and Salem counties) released and shared taped events concerning how to land government procurement opportunities for increased sales as well as the do’s and don’ts of winning financing via its successful “Meet the Lenders” series.
+The regional center also featured a few successful small business clients on Facebook and Linkedin to share their experiences about SBDC learning opportunities.

--The NJSBDC at Rutgers University-New Brunswick (Middlesex County) will hold an Open House and sponsor a workshop session concerning an “Introduction to Entrepreneurship” from 3:00 pm to 6:00 pm, providing tips and advice on succeeding as an entrepreneur.
+-The NJSBDC at Rutgers-New Brunswick (Middlesex County) held an Open House and sponsored a workshop session concerning an “Introduction to Entrepreneurship” from 3:00 pm to 6:00 pm, providing tips and advice on succeeding as an entrepreneur.

--The NJSBDC at Stockton University (Atlantic, Cape May & Cumberland counties) will have a live chat with one of the Center’s successful clients, posting questions on the SBDC’s Facebook page and soliciting client responses.
+-The NJSBDC at Stockton University (Atlantic, Cape May, and Cumberland counties) sponsored a live chat with one of the Center’s successful clients, posting questions on the SBDC’s Facebook page and soliciting client responses.

--The NJSBDC at The College of New Jersey (Mercer County) is filming its “Walking Tour” (live) as Center business advisors/consultants meet with local businesses to discuss their success; in addition, other engagements will be shared in Spanish.
-The Center Director will also visit with some interesting high-growth/high impact SBDC clients in the service region.
+-The NJSBDC at The College of New Jersey (Mercer County) filmed its “Walking Tour” (live) as Center business advisors/consultants met with local businesses to discuss their success; in addition, other engagements were shared in Spanish.
+The Center Director also visited with some interesting high-growth/high impact SBDC clients in the service region.

--The NJSBDC at William Paterson University (Passaic County) will hold an “Open House” at its regional office.
+–The NJSBDC at William Paterson University (Passaic County) also held an “Open House” at its regional office.
 Two consultants will be providing advice for those business owners attending.
 One of the consultants is bilingual.
 Two to three SBDC success award clients will also mingle with the group of attendees and the Center is inviting state legislators in the region to join.

-Webinars are being provided on a pro bono basis that are knowledge-packed sessions for small business owners and will run from 9:00 am through 4:45 pm on #SBDC Day and they include:
+Webinars provided on a pro bono basis that were knowledge-packed sessions for small business owners and ran from 9:00 am through 4:45 pm on #SBDC Day included:

 –Successful strategies for “lean” management in order to be competitive; accessing “free” Library resources for small businesses, including market research tools; success score diagnostics; 2017 marketing strategies, including effective tools, real-time marketing, advanced targeting and local considerations; understanding the loan process to maximize your chances of approval; reviewing whether your business financials are loan-ready and the types of loans available; and learn about developing your website and illustrating how you can get it launched promptly with a special tool.

-Please go to www.njsbdc.com homepage for listings of events, webinars, and social media platform information sharing and learning opportunities to occur on #SBDCDay, Wednesday, March 22.
+Please go to www.njsbdc.com homepage for listings of events, webinars, and social media platform information sharing and learning opportunities which occurred on #SBDC Day, Wednesday, March 22.

 starting Your Business